Use Lucent Sky AVM with Azure Pipelines

 Start a scan in Azure Pipelines

-1. Open the .yaml file of the Azure Pipeline, and locate an appropriate location to start the scan, such as after the build artifacts are available.
+1. Open the .yml file of the Azure Pipeline, and locate an appropriate location to start the scan, such as after the build artifacts are available.

-2. Insert the following code to the .yaml file, which generates a random scan ID.
+2. Insert the following code to the .yml file, which generates a random scan ID.

 - task: PowerShell@2